 The Compensation Committee takes into account competitive market practices with respect to the salaries and total direct compensation of the NEOs and other key employees.
-Members of the Compensation Committee consider market practices by reviewing public and non-public information for executives at comparable companies and funds.
-The Compensation Committee also has the authority to utilize compensation consultants to better understand competitive pay practices and has retained such expertise in the past.
+Members of the Compensation Committee consider market practices by reviewing public and non-public information for executives at companies and funds.